nickopenguin500/2D-Multiplayer-Shooter/README.md

 What the project does:
 Zombs Arena is a 2D PvPvE shooter game heavily inspired by zombsroyale.
 There are waves of AI zombies.
 Players can scavenge the map for weapons and consumables.
+It uses a backend to store the positions and game info.

 How to use it:
 wasd: moving your character